Sugar battery: Improvements

 The researchers developed the design of the sugar battery from the prototyped enzymatic fuel cells, which use enzymes as catalysts in the redox reaction.
 Based on the design of regular enzymatic fuel cells, the sugar battery employs several methods to enlarge the effect produced by the enzymes so that the overall efficiency of the battery is improved.

 Non-immobilized enzymes

 The enzymes in sugar battery are no more fixed to the electrode, nor entrapped in a limited space near the electrode.
 The enzymes in the sugar battery can move freely in a larger space and retain the enzymatic activity.
 To sustain high-speed mass transfer, the researchers immobilized vitamin K3 to the electrode.
 The corresponding experiments suggest that the non-immobilization method helps the sugar battery to reach a higher and more stable energy density level than the regular enzyme fuel cells with immobilized enzymes.
 Hence, the energy density of the sugar battery increased so that the battery life extended.

 Thermo Enzymes

 Thermoenzymes, enzymes with high thermostability, are used as the non-immobilized enzymes to ensure stability.
-In the sugar battery, the thermo enzymes are produced by Escherichia coli, a kind of bacterium.
+In the sugar battery, the thermo enzymes are produced by Escherichia coli.
 Then the enzymes are purified through heat precipitation method and put into use.